 How declarative changes are made

-All declarative changes are made via the UI in an org.
-They can be as simple as clicking a button to enable a feature, and as complex as building workflows to automate entire processes.
+All declarative changes are made through the UI in an org.
+They can be as simple as clicking a button to enable a feature, or as complex as building workflows to automate entire processes.

 Want to know more?